US govt asks court to overturn Dotcom ruling

 Heading into court on Thursday morning, Mr Dotcom, a German national with New Zealand residency, said he was confident he would get a fair hearing.

 "Well, so far the judicial system in New Zealand has been very good and very fair, so I think we will see more of that."

 Kim Dotcom says the action being taken by the US is wrong and he is a victim of its bully-boy tactics.
 He believes it is a political attack on his business and has no legal grounds.

 Megaupload was indicted in a US federal court in Virginia on 19 January this year and the site was shut down.
 Mr Dotcom and three co-accused were arrested in Auckland the following day.

 Formal papers requesting their extradition were lodged by the US in March.

-Next story in National: Man jailed for at least 3 years for stabbing rampage
+Next story in New Zealand: Man jailed for at least 3 years for stabbing rampage

 Copyright © 2012, Radio New Zealand